 This treatise, authored by experts in the field, covers laws and regulations that affect unions, members, and other represented employees, and includes in-depth discussion of the Landrum-Griffin Act (LMRDA).

 TThe 2015 Cumulative Supplement discusses new developments under the LMRDA regarding the use of electronic mail in internal union elections; the critically important issues of union security law in the public sector under Abood v.
 Detroit Board of Education in the aftermath of the Supreme Court’s decisions in Knox v.
 Service Employees Local 1000 and more.

 This resource is a complete guide to workplace safety and health law, how it works, and how it affects clients.
 It covers the Occupational Safety and Health Act (OSH Act), the Mine Safety and Health Act, workers’ compensation laws, whistleblower protection statute, penalties, major cases, and more.

 This is the first in a two-volume set of treatises that gives attorneys detailed guidance on drafting and negotiating restrictive covenants and litigating trade secrets issues at the international level.
-The set helps both attorneys representing employers and representing employees.
-Volume I explores the differences between the U.S. and European Countries.
+The set helps both attorneys representing employers and attorneys representing employees.
+Volume I explores the differences between the U.S. and European countries.
 Each country-specific chapter is authored by an attorney practicing in that country.

 The 2014 Cumulative Supplement offers updates on the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, the Netherlands, Poland, and the United Kingdom.